 UPDATE – March 2013: All Cloudinary media assets are delivered via the leading worldwide CDN of Akamai.

 UPDATE – November 2016: Customers of the higher Cloudinary plans can choose between Akamai, CloudFront, or Fastly, or even take advantage of smart CDN selection or dynamic multi-CDN switching.
 For more details, see the multi-CDN blog post.

 How it’s done?
 Simply prefix all your images with:

 Both URLs return the exact same image, only the second one is cached and delivered through fast, localized CDNs and not via your local web server.
 Better experience to your users.
 Lower load on your server.
 Lower hosting costs.

-Note that if the image behind the original URL changes, Cloudinary will automatically update the images embedded in your site and all its resized versions.
+Note that if the image behind the original URL changes, Cloudinary will automatically update the images and videos embedded in your site and all its resized versions.

-To summarize, any blogger and any website owner can now deliver its website’s images through a CDN and seamlessly create smartly resized and cropped images in any dimension.
-All that by just adding the Cloudinary resource URL as a prefix to all images.
+To summarize, any blogger and any website owner can now optimize and deliver images faster through a CDN for images and seamlessly create smartly resized and cropped images in any dimension.
+All that by just adding the Cloudinary resource URL as a prefix to all images and videos.

 You can also refer to this Visual Web resource for Image Delivery and CDN.